omkarnavle/omkarnavle/README.md

 I find patterns in places most people forget to look.

-Currently pursuing MSc Statistics & Data Science at NMIMS Mumbai (CGPA 9.7) and BS Management & Data Science at IIT Madras — not because I had to pick one, but because the intersection is where things get interesting.
+Currently pursuing MSc Statistics & Data Science at NMIMS Mumbai and BS Management & Data Science at IIT Madras  not because I had to pick one, but because the intersection is where things get interesting.

 ---